-A real-life example of the this kind of problem is URL classification.
-Kompyte is able to classify different types of URLs and understand if a specific URL is, for example, a main page, a blog page, a landing page etc. This is really useful as it saves our users’ time and we can easily detect pages that need might require urgent attention like new promtions or updates to their pricing pages.
+A real-life example of this kind of problem is URL classification.
+Kompyte is able to classify different types of URLs and understand if a specific URL is, for example, a main page, a blog page, a landing page etc. This is really useful as it saves our users time and we can easily detect pages that need require urgent attention like new promotions or updates to pricing pages.

 Sounds like a simple, efficient and clean solution doesn’t it?
 Sadly, it is not.

-If we check out more examples we easily find out that those words solve just a small set of the actual cases.
+If we look into examples we find that those words apply for only a small set of cases.
 There are a lot of different words that can define those sections that we didn’t take into consideration.
 For example ‘main’, ‘plans’ and the translations of each one of these words.
 It is really clear now that a biased implementation, such as this one, even though it is easy and fast to implement, does not actually solve the problem.
 And what’s worse, it requires a lot of manual interaction, as not everything is detected automatically and we will have to manually add each case not previously taken into account.